MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 ## General dimensions

-The following table explains the general dimensions included in a **Web Services Call** trace.
+The following table explains the general dimensions included in an incoming **Web Services Call** trace.
 The table lists the dimensions that are specific to Business Central.

 |Dimension|Description or value||
 |---------|-----|-----------|